 This is a continuation of my previous blog post.
 You can read it here.
 If you don’t wish to read my previous masterpiece 🤣, I will summarize it to you.

-In November 2012, I was unable to attend the first counselling for PG admissions in my college due to a lack of a provisional certificate.
-The reason for it was I was not having the marks memo of my second sem (1st year) as I had a backlog in one subject which I managed to pass in my fourth year B.Tech.
-Due to fear of the consequences, I lied to my family members that the counselling was finished.
-Due to a lack of courage to face my family members, I planned to run away (to the Himalayas.
+In November 2012, I was unable to attend the first counselling session for PG admissions in my college due to a lack of a provisional certificate.
+The reason for it was that I did not have the marks memo of my second sem (1st year) as I had a backlog in one subject which I managed to pass in my fourth year B.Tech.
+Due to a fear of the consequences, I lied to my family members and told them that the counselling was finished.
+Due to my lack of courage in facing my family members, I planned to run away (to the Himalayas.
 I wish no one copies my idea).
 A day before the implementation of my plan, I chanced upon a sentence: “How far can you go for your loved ones”.
 After that, I chucked the idea of running away into a dustbin.

-I prevented them from coming to my college because I thought it would make me feel more guilty.
-They accepted it only when I assured them multiple times that I won’t take any extreme step no matter what is the situation.
+I stopped them from coming to my college because I thought it would make me feel more guilty.
+They accepted it only when I assured them multiple times that I won’t take any extreme steps no matter what the situation is.
 I told them firmly that I will come home after the completion of the second counselling irrespective of the issuing of my provisional certificate.
 They accepted that and asked me to make a call every single day and update the same, which I did.

-I felt like the Abhimanyu who got stuck in Padmavyuha with half knowledge and a million uncertainties.
+I felt like Abhimanyu who got stuck in Padmavyuha with half the knowledge and a million uncertainties.
 But, I had one thing, a very strong will to attend the second counselling.
 So, I approached the Vice-chancellor (VC), the head of the university, and explained the situation.
-Within 8 days, all the professors have submitted all the answer sheets to the admin except Prof M. I waited for two more days for him to submit but it didn’t happen.
-Now, I have just 4 days to the counselling date.
-I planned to meet Vice-chancellor again and as luck was in my favour, the admin building was closed for one day because of the Chief Minister arrival.
-On that afternoon, for few moments, I contemplated meeting CM but I was more than sure that I won’t be allowed so, I discarded that idea.
+Within 8 days, all the professors had submitted all the answer sheets to the admin except Prof M. I waited for two more days for him to submit but it didn’t happen.
+Now, I had just 4 days till the counselling date.
+I planned to meet the vice-chancellor again and as luck was in my favour, the admin building was closed for a day because of the chief minister’s arrival.
+On that afternoon, for a few moments, I contemplated meeting CM but I was more than sure that I won’t be allowed to.
+So, I discarded that idea.

-Now, I have just 3 days left.
-It’s a Do or Die (I didn’t want to take any extreme step.
-If you remember, I promised the same to my family members) situation.
-I reached the admin building by 2:00 PM afternoon as I was told that Vice-Chancellor (VC) will be available in the afternoon.
+Now, I had just 3 days left.
+It was a do or die situation.
+I didn’t want to take any extreme steps.
+If you remember, I promised the same to my family members.
+I reached the admin building by 2:00 PM as I was told that the Vice Chancellor (VC) will be available in the afternoon.
 At roughly 5:00 PM, in a 2-minute gap between two meetings, I met VC and explained the situation quickly.
 He asked me to wait outside.
-At roughly 7:00 PM, after the completion of all his meetings, I entered the VC’s cabin and stood in the presence of the Principal, Registrar, Examination Controller (EC) (They entered the VC’s cabin between 6:00-7:00 PM).
-The Vice-Chancellor made a call to Prof M and asked him to submit the answer sheets by tomorrow at any cost.
-He further said that if that is not the case the student loses a year in his career.
-After hanging up the call, the VC asked the EC whether it is possible to provide a provisional certificate in two days time after receiving the answer sheets.
+At roughly 7:00 PM, after the completion of all his meetings, I entered the VC’s cabin and stood in the presence of the Principal, Registrar, and the Examination Controller (EC) (They entered the VC’s cabin between 6:00-7:00 PM).
+The Vice Chancellor made a call to Prof M and asked him to submit the answer sheets by tomorrow at any cost.
+He further said that if that is not the case the student would lose a year of his career.
+After hanging up the call, the VC asked the EC whether it was possible to provide a provisional certificate in two days time after receiving the answer sheets.
 The EC replied that it’s impossible to print the marks memos in two days time.
 However, he suggested applying for the provisional certificate with all the remaining certificates.
-As entering the data into the systems and printing the marks memos takes more than two days, he suggested that I can take the marks memo at some other time but, the provisional certificate can be issued.
+Entering the data into the systems and printing the marks memos takes more than two days, so he suggested that I take the marks memo at some other time.
+But, the provisional certificate could be issued.

 “Is it worth it to create such tension in my family members that I might take an extreme step”?